jedrichards/node-deployment/README.md

 And the start Monit like this:

-	sudo monit
-	sudo monit start all
+	sudo monit                # Starts the Monit daemon sudo monit start all      # Tells the Monit daemon to actually start monitoring things

 If you've tweaked the config file and want to see the changes:

 	sudo monit reload

 Once Monit is properly up and running it exposes a similar command line API to Upstart.
 The benefit of using Monit's over Upstart's is that you'll get more accurate and verbose status updates and alerts.
 What's more if you stop the app via Upstart (`sudo stop proxy-node-app`) Monit will just go ahead and restart it soon after, but stopping via Monit will stop monitoring too.
+The Monit commnds look like this (and indeed we used one back in /var/node/node-deploy):

 	sudo monit restart proxy-node-app
+	sudo monit start proxy-node-app
 	sudo monit stop proxy-node-app
-	etc.

 ### Future thoughts, improvements?